Zendesk Voice: A complete overview for 2026

 -

-Call routing: You can set up rules to direct calls to the right place.
-Send billing questions to the finance team, urgent calls to senior agents, or route calls based on business hours.
+Call routing: You can set up smart rules to direct calls to the most qualified agent.
+Send billing questions to the finance team, urgent calls to senior agents, or route calls based on your specific business hours.

 -